-The monadnocks are monuments to what Georgia’s environment was like hundreds of millions of years ago, when lava cooled beneath the earth’s surface and gave rise to the rock outcrops.
+The monadnocks are monuments to what Georgia’s environment was like hundreds of millions of years ago.
+Back when lava cooled beneath the earth’s surface and gave rise to the rock outcrops.
 Arabia Mountain once endured decades of quarrying for its unique rock composition.
-Today, the monadnock is a secluded natural environment full of rare plant species, a haven for explorers and campers just outside of the Atlanta city limits.
+Today, the monadnock is a secluded natural environment full of rare plant species.
+It is also a haven for explorers and campers just outside of the Atlanta city limits.

 In 2006, Congress designated the Arabia Mountain National Heritage Area, making it one of only 49 places in the country with a National Heritage Area designation.

 7 Reasons to Visit Arabia Mountain

 Of the three abruptly rising monadnocks, Stone Mountain is by far the Georgia tourist darling.
 Millions of visitors visit the rock-turned-theme-park annually.
 Many gather at the base of the hill to watch a laser show at night.
 Visitors also find a hundreds of feet wide depiction of four soldiers carved into the side of the mountain.

 The massive Confederate monument has long been controversial, but Stone Mountain continues to be one of Georgia’s most popular attractions.
 To see a monadnock in its natural state, opt instead for Arabia Mountain.
 Which offers all of the natural wonder with none of the Confederate glorification.

 1. Arabia Mountain National Heritage Area Has Back-to-Nature Camping Options